 One gotcha that has caught many organizations is not understanding the number of network interfaces required for each VM.
 Many of the lower end general-purpose VMs in Azure have a maximum of two Network Interfaces available which may not be sufficient for your needs.
 Additionally, there maximum bandwidth caps in place depending on the size and series of the VM as well-meaning that understanding the network traffic profile for your VM is as important as understand the compute performance one.

 Outside of individual VM network connectivity and performance, it is also important to consider how you will connect your existing users and environment to your new Azure tenant.
 In some cases, where only web-facing workloads are being hosted, no standing interconnectivity between your corporate network and your Azure server networks may be required, however, this is not often the case.

-The easiest and most cost-efficient way to connect your on-premise network into your Azure environment is to use an Azure VPN Gateway and setting up a site to site VPN.
-You also have the option of using a dedicated Azure Express Route, however this added expense is typically only required for the largest and most complex organizations.
-Outside of ensuring that your current network edge device is compatible for connecting to an Azure VPN Gateway you will also need to consider the type and size of gateway you require as well as whether your require it to be zone redundant.
+The easiest and most cost-efficient way to connect your on-premise network into your Azure environment is to use an Azure VPN Gateway and set up a site to site VPN.
+You also have the option of using a dedicated Azure Express Route, however, this added expense is typically only required for the largest and most complex organizations.
+Outside of ensuring that your current network edge device is compatible with connecting to an Azure VPN Gateway you will also need to consider the type and size of gateway you require as well as whether you require it to be zone redundant.

 Clear as Mud?